Sniper7Kills-LLC/s7k-widgets-core/README.md

         - [ ] ⭐⭐**MEDIUM** - Ability for widgets to provide customized edit screen for settings
             - [ ] Use JSON editor by default / not provided
             - [ ] Custom Form & logic to update widget settings/props possible within widget
-        - [ ] ⭐⭐**MEDIUM** - Refactor method of adding widgets to grids
+        - [x] ✅⭐⭐**MEDIUM** - Refactor method of adding widgets to grids
-            - [ ] Assign an ID to every grid
+            - [x] ✅Assign an ID to every grid
-            - [ ] Modify `components/Widgets/Add.vue` to identify which grid is being used based on the following item
+            - [x] ✅Modify `components/Widgets/Add.vue` to identify which grid is being used based on the following item
-            - [ ] Modify `components/Grid.vue` to assign a property or tag to be used in previous item to specify the ID of the grid being displayed.
+            - [x] ✅Modify `components/Grid.vue` to assign a property or tag to be used in previous item to specify the ID of the grid being displayed.
         - [ ] ⭐**EASY** - Add thumbnail to `ManagedWidget`
             - [ ] Update Type
             - [ ] Use thumnail in `components/Widgets/Add.vue`